trinib/Awesome-Mint-Setup/README.md

 <h2 align="center">🔧<b><i>CUSTOM KERNELS & DRIVERS</b></i>🔧</h2>

+> [!NOTE]
-<i>Depending on the type of hardware you have one might work better than the other</i>
+<i>Depending on the type of hardware you have, one **might** work better than the other.
+But in my opinion XanMod good for gaming and Liquorix for heavy tasks like video editing, vscode etc.</i>

 #### <a href="https://xanmod.org/"><b>XanMod</b></a>